 Long-haulers report symptoms such as fatigue, chest pain, trouble breathing and joint pain that last for months.
 Although older people are more likely to have difficulty snapping back after an infection, a significant proportion of younger people also report symptoms that linger.

-Even people who were not sick enough to be hospitalized may experience some of these long-term health consequences.
+Even people who were not hospitalized may experience some of these long-term health consequences.
 Some survivors, including previously healthy young athletes, have evidence of damage to the heart muscle.
 In one study of 55 patients three months after hospital discharge, 70% had imaging abnormalities suggestive of lung fibrosis.

 There are also quite a few people who suffer mood swings and brain fog months after the initial illness.
 In addition, long-haulers may be vulnerable to isolation, loneliness, depression and anxiety.
 After all, no one expects them to continue to suffer.
 British researchers report that approximately 10% of patients feel very bad after COVID-19 (JAMA, online Sept.
 23, 2020).